 Find the job that you need to issue the credit note for and create a blank invoice.

-Here, just add a line item for a negative value.
+Here, just add a line item for a negative amount due as the invoice amount.

 Notice how the title instantly changes to “Credit Note” when the total goes negative.
 Boom!
 That’s it, you’ve got a credit note.